ktshen/cse515-project/README.md

 #### Task 2 example:
 Note: Please run phase 1 task 2 first to build database.
-TODO: We need to confirm that how to utilize UsV of each dimension reduction.

 TODO: We may need to find a new way to represent output.

-Using color moments, load "test" table, topk is 10, the method of dimension reduction is svd, target ID is Hand\_0008110, find m(10) similar images, and the path of dataset is followed by -p.
+Using color moments, load "test" table, topk is 10, the method of dimension reduction is svd, target ID is Hand\_0008110, find m(10) similar images, and the path of dataset is followed by `-p`.

 ```Shell
 python p2task2.py -m cm -t test -k 10 -d svd -i Hand_0008110 -mi 10 -p ~/hw/cse515_data/CSE\ 515\ Fall19\ -\ Smaller\ Dataset